I Turn to You (Melanie C song)

 "I Turn to You" is a song by British singer Melanie C. It was released as the fourth single from her debut solo album, Northern Star (1999), on 7 August 2000 in the United Kingdom and became Melanie's second UK number-one single, selling 120,000 copies in its first week.
-"I Turn to You" also topped the Austrian Singles Chart, the Danish Singles Chart, the Dutch Top 40, the Swedish Singles Chart and the US Billboard Hot Dance Club Play chart.
-The main single was released as the "Hex Hector Radio Mix", for which Hex Hector won the 2001 Grammy as Remixer of the Year.
+"I Turn to You" also topped the charts of Austria, Denmark, the Netherlands and Sweden, as well as the US Billboard Dance Club Play chart.
+The main single was released in a remixed form by Hex Hector, who won the 2001 Grammy as Remixer of the Year.

 Background and recording

 The album version of the song was recorded in 1999.
-It was written by Melanie C, Rick Nowels, and Billy Steinberg.
+It was written by Melanie C, Rick Nowels and Billy Steinberg.
 The song was chosen to be released as the fourth single of the album Northern Star, just after the big success of the number one single Never Be The Same Again.
 According to Melanie C after some discussions with Virgin Records executives, they decided to get some remixes done just to see what they sounded like.
 She stated that she was "blown away" as soon as she heard the Hex Hector remix, so along with the Virgin executives they decided that it should be released as a single.
-She said that "it just made sense - the whole Ibiza thing, it was a summer release, it was obvious that the Hex Hector mix was going to be a hit".
+She said that "it just made sense – the whole Ibiza thing, it was a summer release, it was obvious that the Hex Hector mix was going to be a hit".

 Critical reception

 Since the song's release, it has been critically acclaimed as one of the best solo Spice Girl singles.
 Billboard listed it as the number-one entry in the article "Girl Group Solo Songs: The 10 Best (Non-Beyonce) Singles of the Modern Era".
 Daily Record commented, "Dance orientated, this track looks set to spice up the charts.
 It's a bit of a change from girl power to power pop."
 The Digital Fix deemed the song "fantastic".
 Q magazine said, "Today we are enjoying Ibiza Mel.
 Video, haircut and moves shamelessly lifted straight from Madonna's Ray of Light.
 Constant repetition of the titles over some bogstandard techno-fun, and suddenly her Top Shop Motorhead t-shirt is nowhere to be seen.
 As attempts to dominate the lucrative Ibiza market go, it's innocuous enough, if tinged with fear over what her next move will be".
-The War Against Silence wrote "the dense, sparkling "I Turn to You" reminds me alternately of recent Roxette and Seven the Hard Way-era Pat Benatar."
+The War Against Silence wrote "the dense, sparkling 'I Turn to You' reminds me alternately of recent Roxette and Seven the Hard Way-era Pat Benatar."